istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 [platform-specific setup instructions](/docs/setup/platform-setup/).

 {{< tip >}}
-Note that Ambient currently requires the use of [istio-cni](/docs/setup/additional-setup/cni) to configure Kubernetes nodes, which must run as a privileged pod.
-Ambient is compatible with every major CNI that previously supported sidecar mode.
+Note that ambient mode currently requires the use of [istio-cni](/docs/setup/additional-setup/cni) to configure Kubernetes nodes, which must run as a privileged pod.
+Ambient mode is compatible with every major CNI that previously supported sidecar mode.
 {{< /tip >}}

 Follow these steps to get started with ambient: